 Getting pregnant when you weren’t planning to is an earth-moving event.
 Suddenly you are thrust into a world of hormones, growing body parts, and preparation for a tiny little being you weren’t planning to have.
 Maybe not yet.
 Maybe not ever.
 Give yourself grace if this is your situation.
-Seek a counselor or a trusted friend with whom to share your deepest concerns.
+Seek a counselor or a trusted friend to share your deepest concerns.
 And let yourself grieve the life you were expecting while you do your best to prepare for the surprise of a lifetime.

 Missing All the Off-Limits Stuff

 When you’re pregnant, you have to change many things about your lifestyle you may not have had to give up before.
 Certain activities, alcohol, and certain foods become off-limits . . . and it can really suck.
 Yes, you will have to sacrifice some things temporarily so your baby has the best growing environment possible.
 But remember that you will get to do all those things again.
 And sooner than you think!

 Body Image Issues

 There is nothing so crazy-making as watching your body take on a life of its own and change before your very eyes.
 Many women feel very self-conscious about their growing belly, despite knowing it’s growing their precious child.
 It’s also very concerning to many women that they may never be able to get their pre-baby bodies back.
 These fears and concerns are completely normal and nothing to be ashamed of.
 Do your best to eat healthy and get plenty of exercise and rest during pregnancy.
 And then try to remember to enjoy the miracle your body is doing all on its own!